rloniello/RT-Salt-Bettor/README.md

 | Opponent is slightly favored. | 45-25 |
 | Opponent is strongly favored.| 25-0 |

-### Data Collection & Model Accuracy
+### Data Collection

-Data was collected via VODs from Artosis' Twitch Channel, more than 200 games where collected to create the ML model using CreateML.
+Data was collected via VODs from Artosis' Twitch Channel, more than 250 games where collected to create the ML model using CreateML.
 Games must satisfy the following criteria:
 * MMR of each player is known before the match.
 (No Unranked Players)
 * Player(s) must trade material (a battle fought or material lost).